-There is on-going speculation about the possibility of some adjustment in the EPA's preliminary rule making for 2014 Renewable Fuel Standards (RFS), either in final rule making expected this summer or as a result of a legal challenge.
-A farmdoc daily article last week noted that the recent rise of D6 ethanol prices relative to D4 biodiesel prices indicates that RINs traders believe the odds of the EPA reversing the proposed write down of the renewable mandate for 2014 in final rulemaking have increased sharply.
-The purpose of today's article is to examine which biofuel-- ethanol or biodiesel-- would be the big winner if the EPA reverses itself on the write down of the renewable mandate for 2014.
+There is on-going speculation about the possibility of some adjustment in the EPA’s preliminary rule making for 2014 Renewable Fuel Standards (RFS), either in final rule making expected this summer or as a result of a legal challenge.
+A farmdoc daily post last week noted that the recent rise of D6 ethanol prices relative to D4 biodiesel prices indicates that RINs traders believe the odds of the EPA reversing the proposed write down of the renewable mandate for 2014 in final rulemaking have increased sharply.
+The purpose of today’s post is to examine which biofuel– ethanol or biodiesel– would be the big winner if the EPA reverses itself on the write down of the renewable mandate for 2014.

 We begin by briefly reviewing EPA rulemaking regarding the RFS.
 The RFS statutes require the EPA to establish biofuel volume requirements in four categories: cellulosic biofuel, biomass-based diesel, total advanced biofuel (which includes biomass-based diesel), and renewable fuel (ethanol).
 Of most interest for 2014 is the requirement for renewable fuel.
 EPA preliminary rulemaking established that requirement at 13.01 billion gallons, compared to the 2013 requirement of 13.8 billion gallons and the statutory requirement for 2014 of 14.4 billion gallons.
 The requirement was “rolled back” in recognition of the hurdles to blending quantities of renewable fuel in the domestic motor fuel supply beyond the E10 blend wall, variously estimated to be 13 to 13.2 billion gallons for 2014.
 The proposal has been the subject of heated debate since it was released and the EPA received over 15,000 comments before the official comment period ended on January 28, 2014.
 Biofuels groups have sent strong signals that they will mount a legal challenge if the final RFS rulemaking for 2014 includes the write down of the renewable mandate.